letsencrypt/boulder/docs/DESIGN.md

   * Verify that the issued cert will not be valid longer than the CA cert
   * Verify that the issued cert will not be valid longer than the underlying authorizations
   * Open a CA DB transaction and allocate a new serial number
-  * Sign a poisoned precertificate with the CFSSL library
+  * Sign a poisoned precertificate

 * 5-6: RA does the following:
   * Collect the SCTs needed to satisfy the ctpolicy